opengisci/opengisci.github.io/_posts/2023-10-26-compendia.md

 ## Resources

 1. Nüst and others are developing infrastructure for containerized executable compendia at [o2r.info/](https://o2r.info/)
-1. Docker containers allow researchers to reproduce and share their research processing environments as docker containers. [www.docker.com/](https://www.docker.com/)
+1. Docker containers allow researchers to reproduce and share their research processing environments as virtual machines which can be run on a server. [www.docker.com/](https://www.docker.com/)